PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_tutorial_oscillators.md

 5. Ensure “One Page, Multiple Plots” is selected
 6. Ensure “Molecule Colors” is selected

-Repeat the above steps for the following molecules
+Repeat the above steps for the following molecules.

 | Molecule Name|Selected Region|
 |:--------|:-------:|